Organisation: | Copyright (C) 2008-2021 Olivier Boudeville |

 As much as possible, we try to name these scripts functionally rather than in terms of tools, so that the implementation they rely upon can be updated as transparently as possible (i.e. with as little change as possible in the user's habits).

 Each script entry is a link pointing directly to the script itself.
+They may be directly obtained as a whole from the Hull repository.

 Most of them are certainly not rocket science.